Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: The case of categorical variables

 The methodology presented in the previous section assumes that all variables are continuous.
 However, in some cases, and particularly in the applications considered in this paper, some of the design variables may be categorical.
 Categorical variables are defined in a discrete and finite space and have the particularity that they are qualitative and cannot be meaningfully ordered.
 As such, the Euclidean distance metric does not apply to such variables.

 However, NSGA-II, Kriging and $K$-means clustering rely on such a metric since it is used in the definition of the cross-over and mutation operators, and in the evaluation of the kernel function.
-It is thus necessary to adapt these definitions to handle the mixed categorical-continuous problems treated in this paper.
+We will thus consider adaptations of these methods to handle the mixed categorical-continuous problems treated in this paper.
+The main idea of these adaptations is to remain within the general implementation of these methods, so as to use existing tools without further developments.